 Conforming loans represent home loans/mortgages that meet specific underwriting guidelines as set forth by the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac).
 Fannie Mae and Freddie Mac are often referred to as agencies of the Federal government.
 While this is true, understand that they are not government owned and operated.

-In fact, they are both shareholder owned private corporations which are actively traded on the New York Stock Exchange (NYSE) under ticker symbols FNM (Fannie Mae) and FRE (Freddie Mac).
+In fact, they are both shareholder owned private corporations which are actively traded on the under ticker symbols FNMA (Fannie Mae) and FMCC (Freddie Mac).

 Prior to the creation of Fannie Mae and Freddie Mac, the mortgage industry consisted primarily of banking type institutions making home loans to homeowners and servicing these loans until they were paid off.
 The problem was that as an institution began running out of available funds for lending, they would increase their lending interest rate.
 This lead to widely fluctuating interest rates both locally and nationally.